fredyns/yii2-wiki/Core-framework-code-style.md

   are documented with an `@property` tag in the class doc block.
   These annotations are automatically generated from the `@return` or `@param` tag in the corresponding getter or setter.
-You may add an `@property` tag to the getter to explicitly give a documentation message for the property introduced by this getter when description differs from what is stated in `@return`.
+You may add an `@property` tag to the getter or setter to explicitly give a documentation message for the property introduced by these methods when description differs from what is stated in `@return`.
 Here is an example:

   ```php